The Room: Old Sins: Development and release

 Like previous titles, The Room: Old Sins was developed using the Unity game engine.
 The game was announced on 6 March 2017 and was released on iOS on 23 January 2018.
 When discussing the delay for Android version, Fireproof Games explained there were multiple reported bugs that needed to be fixed first on the iOS version before they could focus on the Android version.
 They further noted that there are a large number of devices with wider range in CPU speeds, memory sizes and screen resolutions, including the more active versions of that operating system and customized versions that device manufactures supply.
 Fireproof Games revealed their approach to handling the situation is get a solid representative set by picking a baseline of minimum capabilities.
 For The Room: Old Sins specifically, they've restricted themselves to OpenGL ES3.0, making it easier for them to develop the game.
 After that, they hired a dedicated Quality Assurance company to test the game.
 Before the Android release on 19 April, the game had an open beta.

 Fireproof released the Windows version The Room: Old Sins on 11 February 2021.

 Reception

-The Room: Old Sins gained critical acclaim, with Metacritic giving a Metascore of 86 out of 100 based on 8 critics.
-TouchArcade rated it 5/5 describes it to be among the best puzzle game the App Store has to offer.
-148Apps rated it 4.5/5 and said "An incredible game, sets the bar of quality for this kind of experience ridiculously high."
+The Room: Old Sins gained critical acclaim, with Metacritic giving a score of 86 out of 100 based on 8 critics.
+TouchArcade rated it 5 out of 5 describes it to be among the best puzzle game the App Store has to offer.
+148Apps rated it 4.5 out of 5 and said "An incredible game, sets the bar of quality for this kind of experience ridiculously high."
 According to The Verge, "The creepy touchscreen puzzle boxes are better than ever in The Room: Old Sins."
 Game Informer said "The Room: Old Sins is already one of the year's best mobile games" and gave it a score of 8.3/10.
 The game won Pocket Gamer Gold Award and a rating of 9/10.

 The game was nominated for "British Game" and "Mobile Game" at the 15th British Academy Games Awards.